rmward/pythonista-dropbox-sync/README.md

 # pythonista-dropbox-sync

-A Pythonista script and supporting module to sync [Pythonista](http://omz-software.com/pythonista/) files with [Dropbox](http://dropbox.com), based on original script and module by Michelle Gill, but with my own improvements.
+A Pythonista script and supporting module to sync [Pythonista](http://omz-software.com/pythonista/) files with [Dropbox](http://dropbox.com), based on and [original script](https://gist.github.com/mlgill/8311088) and [module](https://gist.github.com/mlgill/8311046) by Michelle Gill, but with my own improvements.

 ## Motivation